 Take care of your gut by eating well

-Something about the weather getting warmer makes one think about what it is they are eating.

-Though the cold is saying a very hard goodbye, a lot of us are looking forward to sunnier days and thus thinking about our health...
+Though the cold weather is saying a very long goodbye, many of us are looking forward to sunnier days and thinking about our summer bodies and getting healthier.

 Would you like to comment on this article or view other readers' comments?
 Register (it’s quick and free) or sign in now.